RoySegall/Gizra/app/_posts/2014-11-17-behat-the-right-way.md

 }
 ```

 Behat allows you to create a __clean interface__ to your system, without having your internal implementation leak out.
-Just like RESTful is doing, but this time it's done from the testing side instead of the API side.
+Just like RESTful is doing, but for testing instead of REST API.

-## CasperJs Vs Behat
+## CasperJS Vs Behat

-Testing of Javascript code requires using PhantomsJs ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it).
+Testing of Javascript code requires using PhantomsJS ([here's](Testing of Javascript code is done with PhantomJS) a quick wiki on how to install it).
 @juampy from Lullabot has recommended in his [blog post](https://www.lullabot.com/blog/article/testing-front-end-casperjs) to use CasperJs to test JS.
-I think Behat would be better for this simple reason:
+I think Behat could be better for this simple reason:

-In Casper the tests are written by developers, and read by developers.
+In CasperJS tests are written by developers, and read by developers.
 In Behat, on the other hand, the tests MAY be read by your client as-well (I won't try to claim a client will write ones, as I don't believe it's the usually the case).

 No (typical) client will enjoy reading